Are you guys ready for this?

 I didn’t know if I was when I started but yeah…I’m glad I went through with it.

-I did a post on homemade candy corns a couple weeks back and it was a pretty big success (both on the internet and with my family).
-So, I thought I’d take on another Halloween favorite – the fun size candy bar (and this one, in specific, is a copy-cat of the Snickers bar).
+I did a post on homemade candy corns a couple of weeks back and it was a pretty big success (both on the internet and with my family).
+So, I thought I’d take on another Halloween favorite – the fun-size candy bar (and this one, in specific, is a copy-cat of the Snickers bar).